Barbershop Websites: 20 Design Examples (2026)

 Reuzel Certified with embedded Google reviews

 BarberX in Denver’s RiNo district at The Source Hotel is the only barbershop in Denver sending barbers to Europe for training.
-That’s a credential, and they put it above the fold.
-Reuzel Certified.
+They put the credential above the fold: Reuzel Certified.
 The homepage also embeds live Google reviews, with 5-star ratings from regulars who mention returning for years.

-Pricing has a thoughtful tiered structure: a standard cut at one price point and a deluxe option at a higher tier for skin fades, longer hair, or first-time guests who need extra consultation time.
-The tiered approach sets expectations instead of surprising customers at checkout.
+Pricing is tiered: a standard cut at one price point and a deluxe option for skin fades, longer hair, or first-time guests who need extra consultation time.
 Free parking and a beer with every visit.

 Rudy's Barbershop